-Ashurnasirpal II (reigned 884-859 BCE) was the third king of the Neo-Assyrian Empire.
-His father was Tukulti-Ninurta II (reigned (891-884 BCE) whose military campaigns throughout the region provided his son with a sizeable empire and the resources to equip a formidable army.
+Ashurnasirpal II (r.
+884-859 BCE) was the third king of the Neo-Assyrian Empire.
+His father was Tukulti-Ninurta II (r.
+891-884 BCE) whose military campaigns throughout the region provided his son with a sizeable empire and the resources to equip a formidable army.
 Ashurnasirpal II is known for his ruthless military conquests and the consolidation of the Assyrian Empire, but he is probably most famous for his grand palace at Kalhu (also known as Caleh and Nimrud in modern-day Iraq), whose wall reliefs depicting his military successes (and many victims) are on display in museums around the world in the modern day.
-In addition to the palace itself, he is also known for throwing one of the most impressive parties in history to inaugurate his new city of Kalhu: he hosted over 69,000 people during a ten day festival.
+In addition to the palace itself, he is also known for throwing one of the most impressive parties in history to inaugurate his new city of Kalhu: he hosted over 69,000 people during a ten-day festival.
 The menu for this party still survives in the present day.
-He reigned for 25 years and was succeeded by his son, Shalmaneser III, who reigned from 859-824 BCE.
+He reigned for 25 years and was succeeded by his son, Shalmaneser III (r.
+859-824 BCE).

 Early Reign & Military Campaigns